msr8/discordcatbot/docs/README.md

 # More Support

-If you still are having issues with the bot, join the discord support server or send a message to me, MSR8#0827
+If you still are having issues with the bot, join the [discord support server](https://discord.gg/aGUvpSxMz5) or check out my [GitHub](https://github.com/msr8/discordcatbot)